tpierrain/SmokeMe/README.md

 ```

-3. You run your API and call the /smoke ressource on it ;-)
+3. You start your API and just call the /smoke ressource on it.
+    - If all your smoke tests were successfully executed, you get an HTTP 200 code ;-)